 The exhibition is located on two levels: on the ground floor one can get to know unique primitive cultures of New Guinea: Asmat and Dani tribes.
 Exhibits devoted to the culture and art of Bali, Hindustan and Southeast Asia will be presented in the largest hall."

 This was, of course, a very long story.
 But the "Bali Beach" is not just a shop selling art from all over the world.
-For Hubert and me it's our life.
+For Hubert, the shop was his life and it's the same for me..
 There is no big difference between business and our private life.
 And you will feel it immediately.